Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 6850 should theoretically be a lot better than the GeForce 8800 Ultra in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 6850 will be 23% quicker than the GeForce 8800 Ultra in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce 8800 Ultra is just a bit (approximately 5%) more effective at texture filtering than the Radeon HD 6850. (explain)
+Texel RateThe GeForce 8800 Ultra will be a little bit (more or less 5%) better at texture filtering than the Radeon HD 6850. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison